Airflow Configuration

 Default configuration

-By default, the chart favors a working install with minimal external dependencies: Kubernetes executor, metadata in local PostgreSQL, and DAGs on a persistent volume.
-Revising these defaults depends on the operational policy adopted for database, storage, authentication, and observability, as described in General configuration.
+By default, the chart prioritizes a functional installation with minimal external dependencies: executor in Kubernetes, metadata in local PostgreSQL, and DAGs in a persistent volume.
+Reviewing these defaults depends on the operational policy adopted for database, storage, authentication, and observability, as described in General Configuration.

 - Executor: